codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 ..
 Note:: If both files are used the settings in the **nbgrader_config.py** take precedence.
 This file is not visible to students in their assignments

 ..
-Note:: Notebook files are only supported if in the root (`/home/codio/workspace` or `~/workspace`) folder

-..
 Note:: Instructors can be notified of Jupyter Notebook grading failures by enabling the :ref:`Autograde Failure Notification <autograde-failure-notification>` feature in the course settings.

-..
-Warning:: :ref:`Pair Programming <group-work>` should not be used for Jupyter Notebook

 Configuration
 -------------